Leaning Tower of Pisa: Italy’s iconic lean and architectural marvel

 Fun facts and trivia

-- The tower leaned during construction, yet that lean makes it stronger than it would otherwise be.
+The tower leaned during construction, yet that famous tilt made it globally iconic.

-- Galileo Galilei is said to have performed his famous gravity experiments here.
+Galileo Galilei is believed to have conducted gravity experiments from the tower.

 Impact and Legacy